Qengineering/OpenCV_OCR_DNN/README.md

 ------------

 ## Running the app.
-To run the application load the project file OpenCV_Detect_Text.cbp in Code::Blocks.<br/> Next, follow the instructions at [Hands-On](https://qengineering.eu/deep-learning-examples-on-raspberry-32-64-os.html#HandsOn).
+To run the application load the project file OpenCV_OCR.cbp in Code::Blocks.<br/> Next, follow the instructions at [Hands-On](https://qengineering.eu/deep-learning-examples-on-raspberry-32-64-os.html#HandsOn).

 ------------